cloudify-examples/cloudify-terminal-plugin/README.md

 # cloudify-terminal-plugin

-Check ssh connection to IOS

-Support run command one by one and save result from executions each command to runtime properties.
+Terminal plugin provide support run command one by one and save result from executions each command to runtime properties.